 For the year ended December 31, 2022, the Company recorded a recovery of a note receivable of \$3,728,000 due to the borrower paying off the note.
-For the year ended December 31, 2021, the Company recorded a credit loss provision for this same note receivable of \$3,728,00 due to the financial instability of the borrower.
-The recovery and credit loss provision of the note receivable is recorded in the consolidated statements of operations under the line item "impairment (recovery) of assets".
+The recovery of the note receivable is recorded in the consolidated statements of operations under the line item "recovery of note receivable".